Dolledan/Options-Visualizer/README.md

 # Options Visualizer

 A simple interactive tool to visualize **option fair prices** and **profit/loss scenarios** using the Black-Scholes model.
+You can try it live here: [Options Visualizer](https://dolledan.github.io/Options-Visualizer/)

 ## Features